Joe Craft

-Joseph Craft III (born 1950) is an American businessman and philanthropist.
+Joseph Craft III (born 1950) is an American businessman.
 He is the president and chief executive officer of Alliance Resource Partners, L.P., the third-largest coal producer in the eastern United States.
-Craft has taken the Giving Pledge, pledging "to give the vast majority of my resources to philanthropic causes and charitable endeavors targeted to people and organizations that embrace individual responsibility, economic freedom, reducing poverty and providing opportunities for those willing to chase the American dream."

 Personal life

 Craft received an undergraduate degree in accounting in 1972 from the University of Kentucky, and then earned a JD degree in 1976 from the University of Kentucky College of Law.
 Craft was a member of the Sigma Alpha Epsilon fraternity.

-Craft's wife, businesswoman and former US Alternate Delegate to the United Nations Kelly Craft, in 2017 was appointed as the U.S. Ambassador to Canada by Donald Trump.
+Craft's wife, businesswoman and former US Alternate Delegate to the United Nations Kelly Craft, was in 2017 appointed as the U.S. Ambassador to Canada by Donald Trump.
 In 2019 she became the United States Ambassador to the United Nations, also appointed by President Trump.
-The couple shares six children and, as of 2018, 11 grandchildren.
+The couple have six children and, as of 2018, 11 grandchildren.

 Career

 Craft began his career at Mapco Inc, a pipeline company that had diversified into other energy sectors, based in Tulsa, Oklahoma.
 In 1985, he was elected senior vice president of legal and finance.
 In 1986, Craft became head of the coal division at Mapco.

 In 1996, Craft led a management buyout of the unit.
 The buyout involved Mapco selling a 75% stake in the coal division to the Beacon Group Energy Investment Fund.
 The new company was called Alliance Coal LLC.

 In 1999, he led the effort to take Alliance public.
 In August 1999, he became president and chief executive of Alliance.
 In January 2019, while already president and chief executive officer of Alliance Resource Partners' general partner, he also assumed the additional role of chairman of the general partner's board of directors.

+In 2019, Alliance started mining under I-70 near the West Virginia state line with Pennsylvania.
+The long wall mining is expected to last until 2038.

 Political activism

 The Lexington Herald-Leader reported that Craft had given more money to Democratic candidates at the state level of office between 2008 and 2019 than to Republican candidates.
 In January 2012, Craft donated around $500,000 to Restore Our Future, a Super PAC supporting Mitt Romney.

+Craft is an ally and donor to Donald Trump.
 On July 11, 2016, Craft hosted a private fundraiser for Donald Trump at the Aviation Museum of Kentucky.
 Through a trust, Craft contributed $1 million to the Trump presidential inaugural committee.